r3dg0d/r3dg0d/README.md

 - 👋 Hi, I’m @r3dg0d
 - 👀 I’m interested in AI, machine learning, big data, and conversational virtual assistants.
 - 🌱 I’m currently learning how to code in javascript, python, and other basic scripting languages.
-- 💞️ I’m looking to collaborate on a discord bot.
+- 💞️ I’m looking to collaborate on a discord bot, and anything AI / ML related.
 - 📫 How to reach me: r3dg0d@protonmail.com

 <!---